drupal-graphql-compose/documentation/features/views.md

 ## Sample query

-> :thinking: _Currently_ there is no real context for the view, if using contextual filters, weigh up how they are actually different to contextual filters.
+> :thinking: _Currently_ there is no real context for the view.
+If using contextual filters, weigh up how they are actually different to _regular_ filters.
 Consider using a viewfield for context.

 <!-- tabs:start -->